eclipse-hono/hono/site/content/user-guide/http-adapter.md

   * (optional) `Authorization`: The gateway's *auth-id* and plain text password encoded according to the [Basic HTTP authentication scheme](https://tools.ietf.org/html/rfc7617).
 If not set, the adapter expects the gateway to present a client certificate as part of the TLS handshake during connection establishment.
 * Request Headers:
   * (required) `Content-Type`: The type of payload contained in the body.
-  * (optional) `hono-ttd`: The number of seconds the device will wait for the response.
+  * (optional) `hono-ttd`: The number of seconds the device will wait for the response. (since 0.6)
   * (optional) `QoS-Level`: The QoS level for publishing telemetry messages.
-Only QoS 1 is supported by the adapter.
+Only QoS 1 is supported by the adapter. (since 0.6)
 * Request Body:
   * (required) Arbitrary payload encoded according to the given content type.
+* Response Headers:
+  * (optional) `hono-command`: The name of the command to execute.
+This header will only be present if the response contains a command to be executed by the device. (since 0.6)
+  * (optional) `hono-cmd-req-id`: An identifier that the device must include in its response to a command.
+This header will only be present if the response contains a command to be executed by the device. (since 0.6)
+* Response Body:
+  * (optional) Arbitrary data serving as input to a command to be executed by the device, if status code is 200.
+  * (optional) Error details, if status code is >= 400.
 * Status Codes:
+  * 200 (OK): The telemetry data has been accepted for processing.
+The response contains a command for the device to execute.
   * 202 (Accepted): The telemetry data has been accepted for processing.
 Note that if the `QoS-Level` request header is missing, the adapter does not *guarantee* successful delivery to potential consumers.
-  However, if the QoS-Level header is set to `AT_LEAST_ONCE(1)`, then the adapter waits for the message to be delivered and accepted by a downstream peer before responding with a 202 status code to the device.
+However, if the QoS-Level header is set to `1` (*at least once* semantics), then the adapter waits for the message to be delivered and accepted by a downstream peer before responding with a 2xx status code to the device.
   * 400 (Bad Request): The request cannot be processed.
-Possible reasons for this might be that:
+Possible reasons for this include:
-        * The content type header is missing
+        * The content type header is missing.
-        * The request body is empty
+        * The request body is empty.
-        * The QoS header value is invalid
+        * The QoS header value is invalid.
+  * 401 (Unauthorized): The request cannot be processed because the request does not contain valid credentials.
   * 403 (Forbidden): The request cannot be processed because the device's registration status cannot be asserted.
-Possible reasons for this might be:
+Possible reasons for this include:
-        * The given tenant is not allowed to use this protocol adapter.
+        * The tenant that the gateway belongs to is not allowed to use this protocol adapter.
+        * The device belongs to another tenant than the gateway.
-        * The given device does not belong to the given tenant.
+        * The gateway is not authorized to act *on behalf of* the device.
-        * The given device is disabled.
+        * The gateway is disabled.
   * 503 (Service Unavailable): The request cannot be processed because there is no consumer of telemetry data for the given tenant connected to Hono.

 This resource can be used by *gateway* components to publish data *on behalf of* other devices which do not connect to a protocol adapter directly but instead are connected to the gateway, e.g. using some low-bandwidth radio based technology like [SigFox](https://www.sigfox.com) or [LoRa](https://www.lora-alliance.org/).
 In this case the credentials provided by the gateway during connection establishment with the protocol adapter are used to authenticate the gateway whereas the parameters from the URI are used to identify the device that the gateway publishes data for.